qbreis/api-rest-markdown/posts/api-rest-markdown-3.md

     $allowedMimeTypes = ['text/markdown', 'text/plain']; // Adjust the allowed MIME types as needed
     if (!in_array($actualMimeType, $allowedMimeTypes)) {
-        return ['Error: Invalid MIME type.
+        return ['error: Invalid MIME type.
 Only Markdown files are allowed'];
     }

     // Return null or an empty array to indicate success